contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ##### Debug Mode

+ * The new Debug Mode options panel also lets you toggle a new feature that turns the entire panel transparent when the mouse cursor isn't hovering on it, letting you see the whole page better.
  * Added an "expression replay" feature to Debug Mode.
 When you use Debug View, special 🔍 icons will appear on variables and macro calls in the passage.
 Clicking those will produce a dialog showing a step-by-step view of how the macro call's code was interpreted by Harlowe.
  * Added a close button to the panel, which exits Debug Mode when clicked.